Richborough Roman Fort

 Contact

-See some of the finest Roman ruins still standing in Britain, including the 'Saxon Shore' fort walls and the remains of the many buildings that once lined the town's streets.
+See some of the finest Roman ruins still standing in Britain, including 'Saxon Shore' fort walls and the remains of buildings that once lined the town's streets.

-Climb the ramparts to the top of the 8-metre high reconstructed Claudian Gateway for epic views of Richborough's Roman remains.
-On a clear day you can admire the picturesque Kent countryside and see all the way to the coast from where the Romans once came.
+• Climb the ramparts to the top of the 8-metre high reconstructed Claudian Gateway for fantastic views of Richborough's Roman remains and across the surrounding Kent countryside, all the way to the coast on a clear day.

-The new audio guides, led by historian and broadcaster Tessa Dunlop, will help bring the site to life.
+• Listen to an audio guide of the site, by historian and broadcaster Tessa Dunlop, to help bring the site to life while you're here.